Anirudh-p1107/House_price/README.md

 - **Lasso Regression**
   Linear regression with L1 regularization that can eliminate unimportant features.

-## Graphs & Visualizations
-- **Bar Plot**: A bar plot is used to visualize the grade's of prices based on the house price.
-- **Predicted vs Actual Prices**: A Scatter plot and Bar plot used to compare predicted and actual prices.

   ## Model Comparison Overview

 ### Classification Models Performance